 And Hundreds of Others in Houma

-The Dudley DeBosier Difference isn’t just a “brand” at our firm — it’s a philosophy that continues to empower communities and even its staff members, knowing that such a huge firm cares about truly making a difference, big or small.
+The Dudley DeBosier’s philosophy is to continue to empower communities and even its staff members, knowing that such a huge firm cares about truly making a difference, big or small.
 Without them, I wouldn’t be able to do everything that I do for those in need in the Houma community.

 Let’s start from the beginning.
 My name is Monique, and I’m a Legal Assistant at Dudley DeBosier Injury Lawyers.
 My story started 17 years ago when I was in downtown Houma, and I noticed a young man sifting through the garbage.
 I’d noticed him before this, though, as many homeless people frequented the area.